A Theory of Dichotomous Valuation with Applications to Variable Selection: Conclusions

-Efficient computation of the D-value and its unbiased version, however, remains a challenge when $n$ is large.
-In the literature, there are many algorithms for computing the Shapley value.
-Variants of them could be used to calculate $\psi[v,\mu]$, $\tilde \psi[v,\mu]$, and their components.
-Besides, we could also refine the algorithms in Section \ref{sect:est_algorthms}.
-For example, one could dynamically determine the number of random orderings based on the already calculated sample mean and sample variance of $\tilde \phi^{\tau_j}_i$.
-For another example, the reversal of a new random ordering may be re-used as the next ordering.
-When the computational cost of $v(T)$ is high, we could save it in a data structure (e.g., a hash table) such that we compute it only once.
-In the algorithm of Section \ref{subsect:cutoff_sig}, we consecutively admit one new variable or admit nothing.
+Efficient computation of the D-value and its unbiased counterpart, however, remains a challenge when $n$ is large.
+Many algorithms in the literature compute the Shapley value; variants of them, especially parallel or graphical computing, could be used to calculate $\psi[v;\mu]$, $\tilde \psi[v;\mu]$, and their components.
+Besides, we could also refine the MVP algorithms in Section \ref{sect:est_algorthms}.
+First, one could dynamically determine the number of random orderings based on the already calculated sample mean and sample variance of $\tilde \phi^{\tau}$.
+Next, when the computational cost of $\phi^\tau_i$ is high, we could compute it once and save it in a data structure (e.g., a hash table).
+The data structure is also usable in calculating $\tilde \psi [v_{_\mathbb{R}}, \mu]$.
+Thirdly, when $\phi^\tau_i$ is the absolute t-statistic, we could save all absolute $t$-statistics to the data structure after running the regression on the covariates $\Xi^\tau_i \cup \overline{i}$.
+For any variable $j$ in $\Xi^\tau_i \cup \overline{i}$, its absolute t-statistic can be $\phi^{\tau^*}_j$ in some other random ordering $\tau^*$.
+Thus, a random ordering can output $\frac{n(n+1)}{2}$ values to the data structure; all of them, scaled by their respective weights, can be used in averaging $\tilde \phi^{\tau}$.
+Fourthly, if the reversal of a new random ordering is re-used as the next ordering, then each $i$ \textit{de facto} harvests $n+1$ scaled $\phi^\tau_i$, though correlated, in these two random orderings.
+This correlation is not an issue when we estimate the mean of scaled $\phi^\tau_i$.
+Finally, in the MVP algorithms of Section \ref{sect:est_algorthms}, we successively admit one new variable or admit nothing.
 We could also drop one or drop nothing at the same time.
-Multiple admissions or drops at one time could also be possible if the admitted or dropped variables are far different from the others, regarding both unbiased Shapley value and statistical significance.
+Accepting and dropping multiple variables at one time could also be possible if their estimated values in $\tilde \psi [v_{_\mathbb{R}}; \mu]$ are far from the cut-off value $t_{_{dof,\xi}}$.
+When combined, these modifications reduce the computational cost of the MVP algorithms to $O(|\mathbf{S}|)$.
+This linear cost allows users to deal with a large number of covariates.
+By targeting one feature at one time, the modified MVP algorithms are particularly cost-efficient for a very sparse and high dimensional feature set.